Tjentište War Memorial - heavy wings of freedom

 The creative team of Bazerdžan commemorates in its own way the historic magnitude of Tjentište with an original design.
 We feel strongly about every aspect the monument represents and see this t-shirt as both a reminder and a message for everyone who wears it.

-The importance of the Battle of Sutjeska mustn’t fall into oblivion, and this is our little way of keeping it out there.
+We have also created a notebook and a poster featuring Tjentište, as we believe the importance of the Battle of Sutjeska mustn’t fall into oblivion, and this is our little way of keeping it out there.
 We like having and wearing things that mean something to us, that empower us and carry a strong message while also inspiring us to do what we love.
-That’s something the Battle of Sutjeska and it’s fascinating monument more than fulfill.
+That’s something the Battle of Sutjeska and its fascinating monument more than fulfill.

 Like the majority of the memorials erected during the socialist 70’s in Bosnia and Herzegovina, the Tjentište War Monument is an abstraction of the decisiveness and moral firmness when faced with an ideology that’s fascist.
 The impulse to resist and persist is deeply ingrained in all of us and that’s what this monument represents. the majestic strangeness of the monument cannot be denied.
 Even the recent landslide, that gave quite a scare to every lover of this architectural beauty, failed to reach the monument.
 The heavy wings of freedom outlasted once more, soaring into the sky to keep the memory and ideals alive.